Yvoire, Haute-Savoie tourism & sightseeing

-Visit Yvoire (Rhone-Alpes, France)
+Visit Yvoire (Rhone-Alpes, France)Photo Gallery

-The church, the eglise Sain Pancrace, dates back to the 11th century but has been altered and rebuilt since then.
+Start your visit in the Place du Thay: this is the main square in Yvoire and it is here you will find the church.
+The church of Saint Pancrace dates back to the 11th century but has been altered and rebuilt since then.
 Its steeple which is built with an onion shaped dome common to this area was built in the mid 19th century and gleams attractively above the village.
 It was renovated in the 1980s and is constructed of stainless steel and gold leaf.

 La Labyrinthe Jardin des Cinq Sens

-Created in the former vegetable garden of the chateau these gardens are dedicated to the five senses and there is a garden for each sense.
+Created in the former vegetable garden of the chateau, these gardens are dedicated to the five senses and there is a garden for each sense.
 The gardens are split into a number of 'garden rooms' including the garden of flavours, garden of fragrance, garden of textures, garden of sight and garden of hearing.

-There is also a little cloister garden containing herbs and medicinal plants in the style often found in medieval times.
-The cloister garden was my personal favourite but the garden of fragrances was also a real pleasure.
+This cloister garden was my personal favourite but the garden of fragrances was also a real pleasure.
 Take the time to sit down and breath in the heady fragrances.
-I was there in summer and the phlox and myrrhs odorata smelt gorgeous.
+I was in Yvoire in summer and the phlox and myrrhs odorata smelt gorgeous.
 I'm definitely going to be buying some of these for my own garden.

 Places to visit near Yvoire

-You can also take a pleasant cruise across the lake from Yvoire.
+You can take a pleasant cruise across the lake from Yvoire.
 These take place in lovely steam boats and paddle steamers and visit a number of the attractive Swiss villages on the other side of the lake such as Vevey and Montreux.

+If you are looking to relax in the sun, the neighbouring village of Exceneveux has a large golden sandy beach.
 Nature lovers will enjoy a visit to the Domaine de Rovorée-La Chataignière, a 24 hectare park on the edge of Lac Leman with a selection of walks close to Yvoire.
 There is a group of chestnut trees here which are several hundred years old.

 Tourist classifications for Yvoire